knezi/bachelor_thesis/README.md

-# NPRG045
+# bachelor thesis

+TOPIC: Comparison of Approaches to Text Classification

-The project was developed in Linux.
+The project was developed in Arch Linux and should work in any standard distribution, so long all dependencies are installed.
-The author uses Arch Linux.
-It was also tested on a standard debian installation (debian Stretch).
-It may work on other platform, but beware that it has not been tested.

 ## Dependencies: